 Working together to coordinate these steps allows the healthcare community to experience the added security and efficiency of electronic prescribing of controlled substances.
 For a closer look at EPCS regulatory status by State, click on the EPCS Regulatory Status Map.
 To see pharmacy readiness by state or to search for EPCS-enabled pharmacies in your area, view our Pharmacy Enablement Map.

-Collaborating with Pharmacies and Software
+Pharmacies and Pharmacy Software

 Steps for Pharmacy and Prescriber Software:

 - Update e-prescribing software to meet all requirements specified in the IFR and SCRIPT messaging that supports EPCS